The Complete Guide to Bitcoin Fees

 Correct answer – probably not, but it depends.
 Earlier in this post I talked about the transaction waiting in the mempool to get picked up by a miner.

 Well, the mempool doesn’t exist in just one place.
-Each computer (or node) that validates transactions, has a part in its hard drive that is dedicated for storing pending transaction.
+Each computer (or node) that validates transactions, has a part in its hard drive that is dedicated for storing pending transactions.
 So different nodes have different versions of the mempool, depending on which transactions they know about and remember.

 If a transaction is not confirmed for a long period of time, it will eventually be erased from a node’s mempool.
 The current default timeout is 72 hours but nodes may set their own duration.